Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: A positive proportion of elliptic curves have rank

 Suppose an elliptic curve $E/\Q$ has multiplicative reduction at a prime $p\geq 3$.
 Then it is easily checked that $E$ has split reduction precisely when $\bigl(\frac{-2J}{p}\bigr)=1$.
 It is also clear that if $E_{-1}$ denotes the twist of $E$ over $\Q[i]$, then $J(E_{-1})=-J(E)$.
 Hence, given an odd prime $p$ for which $E$ has multiplicative reduction at $p$, we have $\omega_p(E)=\omega_p(E_{-1})$ if and only if $p\equiv 1\pmod{4}$.

-Let $F$ denote the set of all elliptic curves $E$ over $\Q$ satisfying the following conditions: \begin{itemize} \item $E$ is semistable; \item $E$ has good reduction at $2$; \item $\Delta(E)/9$ is a squarefree integer relatively prime to 3. \end{itemize} The set $F$ is clearly acceptable.
-Moreover, if $E\in F$, then the twist $E_{-1}$ of $E$ by $-1$ is also clearly in $F$, since semistability, good reduction at 2, and discriminant of an elliptic curve are all preserved under such a twist.
-Because the discriminant of any curve in $F$ is odd, it must be congruent to $1$ modulo~$4$; therefore, the number of primes (counted with multiplicuty) congruent to 3 (mod~4) that divide the discriminant is even.
-Since the highest power of $3$ dividing $\Delta(E)$ is $9$ and since $\Delta(E)/9$ is squarefree, the number of distinct primes congruent to 3 (mod~4) that divide the discriminant is odd.
-Now for a prime factor $p$ of the discriminant, we have already observed that $\omega_p(E)=-\omega_p(E_{-1})$ if and only if $p\equiv 3\pmod{4}$; therefore, $\omega(E)=-\omega(E_{-1})$ for all $E\in F$.
+Let $F$ denote the set of all elliptic curves $E$ over $\Q$ satisfying the following conditions: \begin{itemize} \item The curve $E$ and its twist $E_{-1}$ both have additive reduction at $2$, and furthermore the $j$-invariant of both curves $E$ and $E_{-1}$ are $2$-adic units. \item $E$ has square-free discriminant away from $2$. \item $\Delta'(E)\equiv 1\pmod4$, where $\Delta'(E):=|\Delta(E)/2^{v_2(\Delta(E))}|$ is the positive odd part of the discriminant of $E$. \end{itemize} The set $F$ is a large family.
+Moreover, if $E\in F$, then the twist $E_{-1}$ of $E$ by $-1$ is also clearly in $F$, since the odd part of the discriminant of an elliptic curve is preserved under such a twist.
+Since $\Delta'(E)$ is squarefree, the third condition implies that the number of distinct primes congruent to 3 (mod~4) that divide the discriminant of $E$ is even.
+Now for a prime factor $p$ of the discriminant, we have already observed that $\omega_p(E)=-\omega_p(E_{-1})$ if and only if $p\equiv 3\pmod{4}$.
+Furthermore, the first condition implies that $\omega_2(E)=-\omega_2(E_{-1})$ (see \cite[Lemma 12]{SW}); therefore, $\omega(E)=-\omega(E_{-1})$ for all $E\in F$.
 Since the height of an elliptic curve also remains the same under twisting by $-1$, it follows that a density of exactly $50\%$ of elliptic curves in $F$, when ordered by height, have root number~$+1$, as desired.

 We have proven Theorems~\ref{algrank0} and \ref{algrank1}.